seongsukim-ml/GPWNO/README.md

 python scripts/MP/download_mp.py
 ```

+Before download the dataset, you have to fix the mp api code in the file.
+You can get the api from the [Material Project](https://next-gen.materialsproject.org/api)

 Note that the size of the MP dataset is about 10T.
 We assume the data is stored in the `../dataset_mp` with the data split we attach.
 FYI, it took about 7 days to download all for me.